Surface-Enhanced Raman Spectroscopy (SERS): Enabling Ultra-Sensitive detections

 “How early and how precisely can we detect it?”

-And the key advantages include:
+And SERS unique advantages include:

 • Ultra-sensitive detection at trace-level concentrations

-• Molecular specificity through Raman signatures
+• Molecular-level specificity through Raman signatures

-• Potential for label-free analysis
+• Label-free analysis

 SERS vs Conventional Raman spectroscopy